kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 * The admission controller will **reject** new VPA objects that include a configured `RequestToLimitRatio`.
   * A descriptive error message should be returned to the user, indicating that the feature is feature-gated.
-* When a user disables the feature gate and at least one VPA object with a `RequestToLimitRatio` stanza exists (because the feature gate was previously enabled), the updater uses the ratios from the Pod specifications in its next loop, and the admission controller applies the Pod spec ratios on new Pod creation events.
+* When a user disables the feature gate and at least one VPA object with a `RequestToLimitRatio` stanza exists (because the feature gate was previously enabled), the updater uses the ratios from the Pod specifications, and the admission controller applies the Pod spec ratios on new Pod creation events.

 ### Kubernetes Version Compatibility